olexandrch/BootcampCapstoneProject/README.md

 ### Day 1: Red Team

-In groups, will infiltrated a web server to capture a flag.
+In groups, we infiltrated a web server to capture a flag.
 The web server was hosted on Cybrscore.

 ### Day 2: Blue Team and Presentation Prep